getify/Functional-Light-JS/manuscript/ch9.md

 Part of your evolution to become a functional programmer is to develop a recognition of FP patterns such as list operations, and that takes lots of exposure and practice.
 Over time, these will jump out of the code more readily as your sense of code readability shifts to declarative style.

-Before we leave this topic, let's take a reality check: the example here is heavily contrived.
+Before we move on from this topic, let's take a reality check: the example here is heavily contrived.
 Not all code segments will be straightforwardly modeled as list operations.
 The pragmatic take-away is to develop the instinct to look for these opportunities, but not get too hung up on code acrobatics; some improvement is better than none.
 Always step back and ask if you're **improving or harming** code readability.

 ## Fusion

-As you roll FP list operations into more of your thinking about code, you'll likely start seeing very quickly chains that combine behavior like:
+As FP list operations permeate the way you think about code, you'll very likely start recognizing chains of combined behavior, like:

 ```js
 ..